Continued from last week's post:

-This is the continuation of the earlier Post Access Live Data in Excel.
-Please go through the earlier Article before continuing.
+This is a continuation of the earlier post Access Live Data in Excel.
+Please refer to the earlier article before continuing.

-Click in a cell within the Data Area on the Worksheet.
+Click on a cell within the Data Area on the Worksheet.

-Point to Import External Data (Geet External Data in MS-Office2000) in Data Menu.
+Point to Import External Data (Get External Data in MS-Office 2000) in the Data Menu.

 Microsoft Query.